 The presence of brown algae in a fish tank can be a sign of high nutrient levels, such as an excess of silicates or nitrates.
 It can also indicate poor water circulation or lighting conditions.
 Brown algae is most commonly found in newer or newly-set-up tanks, but it can also occur in established tanks if the conditions are not optimal.

-See also Do fish need light in aquarium
+See also What does snail eat in aquarium

 To prevent and control brown algae in a fish tank, it is important to maintain proper tank conditions.
 This includes regular water changes, proper filtration, and adequate lighting.
 It may also be necessary to reduce the nutrient levels in the tank by adjusting feeding habits, using an algae control product, or adding suitable plants or algae-eating fish species.